byoda/byoda-python/README.md

 }
 ```

 As a query for 'person' objects can result in more than one result, the output facilitates pagination.
-You can see in the output the 'person' object with the requested informaiton.
+You can see in the output the 'person' object with the requested information.
 The pagination implementation follows the [best practices defined by the GraphQL community](https://graphql.org/learn/pagination/).

 Now suppose you want to follow me.
-The member ID of the Address Book service of one of my test pods is 'dd8dfb20-7c22-4ea0-9341-ae997b242e1278-4037d2c9b94a'
+The member ID of the Address Book service of one of my test pods is 'dd8dfb20-7c22-4ea0-9341-ae997b242e1278'
 ```
 cat >~/follow.json <<EOF
 {
-    "member_id": "dd8dfb20-7c22-4ea0-9341-ae997b242e1278-4037d2c9b94a",
+    "member_id": "dd8dfb20-7c22-4ea0-9341-ae997b242e1278",
     "relation": "follow",
     "created_timestamp": "2022-07-04T03:50:26.451308+00:00"
 }